 The problem with a nuclear confrontation is there are no winners.
 I support the reduction and eventual destruction of all nuclear weapons on the planet.

 If and until that happens, America should maintain it's nuclear enterprise at the highest state of readiness at all times.
-This should include modernizing our nuclear payloads, targeting capabilities, launch apparatus, and all other systems to assure that we can not just meet but counter any nuclear attack from any nation.
+This should include modernizing our nuclear payloads, targeting capabilities, launch apparatus, and all other systems to assure that we can not just meet but can counter and deter any nuclear attack from any nation at any time.

-Additionally, all personnel will be thoroughly trained and constantly tested to assure their proficiency in meeting the highest standards of excellence and professionalism.
+Additionally, all personnel will be thoroughly trained and constantly tested to assure their proficiency in meeting the highest standards of excellence and professionalism in their fields.

 QUESTION FROM A SUPPORTER: What is your position on police brutality?